In the year ended 30 June 2022, the Board of Directors met 12 times, in addition to induction and training sessions.

 The level of participation by the board members is high, with average attendance of 100%.

 The average duration of board meetings was 4 hours.

 The Board of Directors is called to meet by the Chairman or upon the request of at least three Board members.
 The Board of Statutory Auditors, or even only one of its members, may call a meeting of the Board of Directors by notifying the Chairman.
 The Board may pass binding resolutions even if it has not been formally called provided that the meeting is attended by all board members and all the standing auditors in office.
 Board meetings may also be held via video or telephone conference call.

 The Board offers induction and training programs to sharpen Directors’ expertise and round out their knowledge of the group or specific areas of interest to the Directors.
 The Chairman sets the agenda based on the findings of the Board assessment, and considering any recommendations gathered from Directors, as well as the suggestions of area and control function heads.

-The average duration of the induction meetings was around two hours and 15 minutes, that of the training meetings approximately 3 hours.
+The average duration of the induction and training meetings approximately 2 hours.

 The minutes of the Board meetings are available in Italian